fb-pixel

 In 1816, Liverpudlian John Swire set up an small import-export business, which over the last 200 years has evolved into a multi-disciplined conglomerate with an annual turnover of £26.4bn.

-Now in its 9th generation, Barnaby Swire is Chairman and the company now operates in the property, aviation, food, beverages, agricultural, wholesale, retail, mining and shipping industries with over 130,000 worldwide employees.
+Now in its ninth generation, Barnaby Swire is chairman and the company operates in the property, aviation, food, beverages, agricultural, wholesale, retail, mining and shipping industries with over 130,000 worldwide employees.

 Pentland Group

-Pentland is a third-generation family business who are behind some of the top international sports, outdoor and fashion brands, including Berghaus, Canterbury, Speedo and Mitre.
-They are also the global licensee for Lacoste and Ted Baker.
+Pentland is a third-generation family business behind some of the top international sports, outdoor and fashion brands, including Berghaus, Canterbury, Speedo and Mitre.
+It is also the global licensee for Lacoste and Ted Baker.

 Originally founded in 1932 as The Liverpool Shoe Company, the company grew into one of the UK’s most prominent shoemakers.
-In 1972 they rebranded and 11 years later they purchased a 55% stake in Reebok, who soon after launched innovative trainers that were sold worldwide.
-The Rubin family continues to operate the business and last year they reported annual sales exceeding £3bn across 190 countries.
+In 1972 it rebranded and 11 years later purchased a 55 per cent stake in Reebok, which soon after launched innovative trainers that were sold worldwide.
+The Rubin family continues to operate the business and last year reported annual sales exceeding £3bn across 190 countries.

 Bestway Group